yvf/rust-ldap3/README.md

 ## Status

-All basic operations are implemented, as well as the support for request and response controls.
-The driver should now be well equipped for the majority of uses, although it lacks automated handling of several common scenarios, such as referral chasing and paged results.
+All LDAP protocol operations are implemented, as well as the support for request and response controls.
+The driver still lacks automated handling of several common scenarios, such as referral chasing and paged results.

 TLS support exists for the case of immediate negotiation (aka __ldaps://__).
-Caveat: certificate and hostname checking __can't be turned off__.

 StartTLS will probably be supported in the medium term.
-Patches are welcome.

-### Implemented operations

-In order of appearance in the RFC:

-- [x] Bind (simple)
-- [x] Unbind [1]
-- [x] Search
-- [x] Modify
-- [x] Add
-- [x] Delete
-- [x] ModifyDN
-- [x] Compare
-- [x] Abandon [2]
-- [x] Extended
+Caveats:

+* Certificate and hostname checking __can't be turned off__.

-[1] Unbind doesn't close our side of the connection, since the underlying TCP stream is inaccessible in the present implementation.
+* Unbind doesn't close our side of the connection, since the underlying TCP stream is inaccessible in the present implementation.

-[2] Abandon accepts only request ids of active searches.
+* Abandon accepts only request ids of active searches.

 ## License